 There are two changes to this allowance as follows:-

 A new law means that every employer must automatically enrol workers into a workplace pension scheme.
 This is called ‘automatic enrolment’.
-The date for the University Aberdeen to apply automatic enrolment is 1 May 2013.
+The date for the University Aberdeen to start to apply automatic enrolment was 1 May 2013.
 The University held information sessions for all staff in April.
 View the presentation slides.